-Please note:Providers will be given deadlines for when their factual corrections and observations are due.
-Extensions to the deadline requires a formal request to the GDC EQA Team.
-There is a maximum of one calendar month statutory period afforded to providers for EQA-GUI-022V2 their observations under the Dentists Act.
+Please note: Providers will be given deadlines for when their factual corrections and observations are due.
+Extensions to the deadline require a formal request to the GDC EQA team.
+There is a maximum of one calendar month statutory period given to providers for their observations under the Dentists Act.
 Once this has elapsed, the GDC could take the decision to publish the report without observations being included.

-If Exam and/or Exam Board Inspection are still outstanding, and timescales do not allow for the inspection report process to be fully completed prior to student graduation,, the report will not be presented to the Registrar, but a decision will be sought to gain short-term sufficiency (for dentistry) or approval (for DCP) to allow the current cohort to register.
+If exam and/or exam board inspections are still outstanding, and timescales do not allow for the inspection report process to be fully completed prior to student graduation, the report will not be presented to the Registrar.
+Instead, a decision will be sought to gain short-term sufficiency (for dentistry) or approval (for DCP) to allow the current cohort to register.

-Final reports will contain a recommendation to the GDC from the inspection panel regarding the sufficiency or approval of a programme for registration of future graduating cohorts.

-Final reports will be published on the GDC's website.
+Final reports will also contain a recommendation to the GDC from the inspection panel regarding the sufficiency or approval of a programme for registration of future graduating cohorts.
+The reports are then published on the GDC's website.

-Associates' recommendation to the Registrar
+14. Associates' recommendation to the Registrar

-Demonstration of the Standards for Education and underlying requirements is central to the inspection panel's recommendation regarding the ongoing approval of a programme for registration.
-However, the recommendation will not be solely based on a provider meeting a specific number of requirements; it will be made with consideration of the programme as a whole.
+Demonstration of the Standards for Education and underlying requirements is central to the inspection panel's recommendation for the ongoing approval of a programme.
+However, the recommendation will not be solely based on a provider meeting a specific number of requirements; it will be made with consideration of the whole programme.

-The recommendation will be made with particular regard to the safety of patients: either those treated by students on the programme or implications for future patients of those who pass the programme.
+The recommendation will be made with a strong focus on the safety of patients: either those treated by students on the programme or implications for future patients of those who pass the programme.